Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo how.

-Speaker ASo you started with Steep Palmers.
+Speaker ASo you started with steep Palmers and how.

 Speaker AYeah.